andlabs/libui/doc/controls.md

 It is a programmer error to pass an invalid value for either `type` or `initData`.

 **For control implementations**: This function allocates both the `uiControl` and the memory for the implementation data, and then passes both of these allocations as well as the value of `initData` into your `Init()` method.
 Before calling `Init()`, libui will clear the `implData` memory, as with `memset(0)`.
 Return `false` from the `Init()` method if `initData` is invalid; if it is valid, initialize the control and return `true`.
 To discourage direct use of `uiNewControl()`, you should generally not allow `initData` to be `NULL`, even if there are no parameters.
 Do **not** return `false` for any other reason, including other forms of initialization failures; see [Error handling](error-handling.md) for details on what to do instead.
+TODO is this whole spiel about the return value even necessary? shouldn't the outer library be responsible for handling errors instead?

 ### `uiControlFree()`